ocwc/acf-oeg-blocks/README.md

-# acf-oeg-blocks

-Blocks:
+# OEG Blocks with ACF

+This is a plugin that adds custom gutenberg blocks, using custom fields from the plugin ACF.

+**Needs ACF Pro installed.**

+Available blocks:

 - Featured items
 - Hero
 - Grid of People

-Needs ACF Pro installed.
+Works with the OEGlobal theme.